Stomach Pain after Eating and Diarrhea: 7 causes, Gastroenterologist explains.

 Learn more about bile acid diarrhea.

 Chronic inflammation of the pancreas leads to the destruction of pancreatic tissue.
 In addition, a deficiency of pancreatic digestive enzymes leads to stomach pain and diarrhea after eating.

 The condition of impaired pancreatic function is called exocrine pancreatic insufficiency or EPI (reference).

 Often, chronic pancreatitis follows a previous attack of acute pancreatitis.

-Features suggestive for chronic pancreatitis and EPI:
+Features suggestive of chronic pancreatitis and EPI:

 - Pain in the upper-middle part of your abdomen.

 - The pain is usually more severe and constant.
-It doesn’t respond to the traditional OTC antispasmodics and stomach medications.
+It doesn’t respond to traditional OTC antispasmodics and stomach medications.